Texas Sales Taxes on Purchases

-Texas State does not pay sales and use tax when it purchases taxable items that are necessary to the university's tax-exempt purpose.
-An authorized agent or employee of Texas State may purchase items tax-free for the university if the agent or employee gives the merchant a Sales Tax Exemption Certificate.
-If an item is purchased tax-free for Texas State, the item cannot be used for a private party's or the individual's benefit afterwards.
+Texas State does not pay sales tax when purchasing taxable items which are considered necessary to the university's tax-exempt purpose.
+An authorized agent or employee (purchaser) for Texas State may obtain items tax-free for the university if a Sales Tax Exemption Certificate (exemption certificate) is presented.
+Tax-free items cannot be used for a private party's or individual's benefit.

-When business meals are purchased with a personal credit card or with cash by an agent or employee of Texas State, the meal is considered an item of a personal nature, even if the meal will be consumed in conjunction with official Texas State business.
-The agent or employee may not present a completed Sales Tax Exemption Certificate to the merchant to claim a sales tax exemption.
-Because the Texas State agent or employee is unable to avoid payment of the sales tax, the sales tax is considered a valid business expense and may be paid or reimbursed to the agent or employee at the discretion of the account manager.
+When a business meal is purchased via cash or personal credit card, it is considered an item of a personal nature, even if the meal will be consumed in conjunction with official Texas State business.
+Therefore, the purchaser may not present an exemption certificate to the merchant to claim exemption.
+Since the purchaser is unable to have the sales tax waived, it is considered a valid business expense and may be reimbursed at the discretion of the account manager.